TemporalStereo: Efficient Spatial-Temporal Stereo Matching Network: Introduction

 \section{Introduction}

 Stereo reconstruction is a fundamental problem in computer vision.
 It aims at recovering the 3D geometry of the sensed scene by computing the disparity between corresponding pixels in a rectified pair of images.
-For applications like robotic~\cite{robot}, virtual/augmented reality~\cite{augmented-reality} and autonomous driving~\cite{auto-driving}, depth information is crucial for scene understanding; thus, accurate yet fast solutions are particularly attractive.
+In robotic~\cite{robot}, virtual/augmented reality~\cite{augmented-reality}, autonomous driving~\cite{auto-driving}, and more, depth information is crucial for scene understanding, with accurate yet fast solutions being particularly attractive.

 Recently, deep learning approaches have shown tremendous improvements, especially in the supervised setting~\cite{ACVNet,LEAStereo,CREStereo}.
 Common to most architectures is the cost volume, which encodes the feature similarity and plays a key role in matching pixels.
 In particular, features from the left image are concatenated (in 3D networks) or correlated (in 2D networks) and processed through convolutions, which are costly and prevent real-time execution.
 To address this issue, more efficient stereo models have been proposed, taking advantage of efficient cost aggregation~\cite{coex,AANet}, coarse-to-fine~\cite{StereoNet,AnyNet} and cost volume pruning~\cite{DeepPruner,UASNet,CFNet} strategies to preserve computation and accuracy.
 Nonetheless, the sparse and constant disparity candidates used for matching cost computation can easily miss the ground truth disparity, thus deteriorating the accuracy of prediction.
 The case becomes even worse when dealing with challenging regions.
-For example, although occlusion is ill-posed problem for stereo matching based on a single stereo pair, popular supervised stereo methods \textit{haven't ever} taken advantage of the intrinsic correlation among frames when stereo videos are available.
-Even if commercial cameras can easily acquire high FPS videos (\eg 30), in which likely past context is strictly related to the current one, state-of-the-art stereo methods generally process each frame independently.
-We argue that previous disparities can be relevant cues to improve estimates, especially in complex regions where the current pair is not meaningful, as near object boundaries and in occluded areas.
+For example, although occlusion is an ill-posed problem for stereo matching based on a single stereo pair, popular supervised stereo methods \textit{have not ever} taken advantage of the intrinsic correlation among frames when stereo videos are available.
+Even if commercial cameras can easily acquire high FPS videos (e.g., 30 or more), in which likely past context is strictly related to the current one, state-of-the-art stereo methods generally process each frame independently.
+We argue that previous disparities can be relevant cues to improve estimates, especially in complex regions where the current pair alone is not sufficiently meaningful, such as near object boundaries and occlusions.